klasnasman/portfolio/src/content/selected/tidslogg.md

 thumb: ../../assets/images/all/note.png
 ---

-A personal time tracking application I developed with Astro and Supabase.
+A personal time tracking site I developed with Astro and Supabase.